VADL/vadl.github.com/_posts/2016-07-29-setting-up-bbb-gpio.md

 5: P-O-L-   1 Override Board Name,00A0,Override Manuf,gpio_88
 ```

-This shows that two overlays, BB-ADC and gpio_88, have been loaded by the cape manager.
+This shows that two overlays, _BB-ADC_ and _gpio\_88_, have been loaded by the cape manager.

-In order to check if an overlay has successfully changed the pins modes of the target pins, utilize the following command:
+In order to check if an overlay has successfully changed the pins
+modes of the target pins, utilize the following commands:

 ```bash
 cat /sys/kernel/debug/pinctrl/44e10800.pinmux/pins